MetaMask/snaps/docs/internals/permissions.md

 For MetaMask Snaps specifically, each permission that uses caveats has a "caveat mapper," which is a function that maps a certain value to a valid caveat.
-For example, the `snap_getBip32Entropy` permission has a caveat mapper that maps the value in the snap's manifest to a `PermittedDerivationPaths`
+For example, the `snap_getBip32Entropy` permission has a caveat mapper that maps the value in the Snap's manifest to a `PermittedDerivationPaths`
 object:

 ```ts